WinnieJ20/Pacman-game/README.md

 # Pacman Game

-This is a simple Pacman game implemented in Java.
+This is a Pacman game implemented in Java.

 ## Features